vippsas/vipps-partner/README.md

      - [ ] Documentation for merchants regarding how to apply for Vipps products
      - [ ] Documentation for merchants regarding how to configure and use the module
      - [ ] FAQ for merchants
-- [ ] Provide one pilot customer to verify the integration in production environment
+- [ ] Provide one pilot customer to verify the integration in production environment (send organization number and name)
+- [ ] Describe how your integration have been set up with link to demo or screenshots.

-When the integration checklist is completed, notify Vipps as described in the checklist.
+When the integration checklist is completed, notify Vipps Integration [integration@vipps.no](integration@vipps.no) as described in the checklist with ordreID examples from test environment, pilot customer info and description of the implemented solution.

 The Vipps Integration team will verify the integration, and contact the partner.

 Vipps then adds the partner to vipps.no, including the signup forms on